AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

   - `fail` to force the request/job to fail
   - `useDefault` to use our system designated default font, which is: `ArialMT`

-Here is an example usage of `manageMissingFonts` and `globalFont`.
-[Handle missing fonts](../code-sample/#example-5-dictating-actions-for-missing-fonts)
+In this example we show you how to [andle missing fonts](../photoshop/code-sample/#dictating-actions-for-missing-fonts) using the `manageMissingFonts` and `globalFont` options.

 ### Limitations